 “Soon after rounding the turn into the straight, Marignan deprived Bannerdale of the lead, and won hands down by four lengths, half a length between the second and third.”

-- A new fast food place opened up a few blocks away and so I went there to try their food.
-The cheeseburger I ordered was hands down the best I’ve eaten all year.
+- A new fast food place just opened near my apartment.
+I had lunch there today and I have to say, the cheeseburger I ordered was hands down the best I’ve eaten all year.